opconWizard/opcon-docs/docs/job-types/zos.md

 This probably results in a JCL Error.

-If the JCL syntax matches the criteria for an \"Operand\", a replacement is forced.
-For example, a symbolic definition of \"&UNIT=3420\" would be a match on BOTH the following statements:
+If the JCL syntax matches the criteria for an "Operand", a replacement is forced.
+For example, a symbolic definition of "&UNIT=3420" would be a match on BOTH the following statements:

 1. //STEP1 EXEC LIB=SYS1.OKLIB**,UNIT=3380,**MBR=TEMPNAME